The 31 Most Awesome Road Trips From Chicago: Day Trips, Weekend Getaways, and Longer Excursions!

 Want to check out the most popular national park in America?
 The Great Smoky Mountains in Tennessee and North Carolina attract more than 11 million visitors annually.

 Bring your hiking boots!
 Around 95% of the park is forested.
 That means 850 miles of hiking trails to choose from, including 70 miles of the Appalachian Trail.
-Keep an eye out for elk and black bears, and stop at some of the 100+ historic log cabins scattered around the park grounds.

 The drive to the Smokies is about 9 hours from Chicago, so it can be done in one day.
 Consider staying in one of the touristy towns near the Smokies, such as Gatlinburg or Pigeon Forge.

-26. Drive Part of Route 66
+27. Drive Part of Route 66

 route 66 from chicago

 Route 66 is considered one of the most classic drives in America.
 The iconic route begins in Chicago and runs all the way to the ocean in Santa Monica, California.
-You probably won’t have time to drive the whole thing.
-But you could at least do the 700 miles or so from Chicago through St. Louis to Tulsa, Oklahoma.

-Add another 350 miles if you want get ambitious and make it to Amarillo, Texas to see the famous Cadillac Ranch art installation.
 A lot of the original highway is gone, but you can recreate most of the Route 66 route.
 You’ll see lots of small-town Americana and roadside attractions.

 Be sure to visit Pops Soda Ranch in Oklahoma, which serves hundreds of different (and bizarre) flavors of soda pop.

-27. Toronto & Niagara Falls
+28. Toronto & Niagara Falls

 toronto chicago road trip